Landlords use commercial tenant screening to choose the right renters for their commercial properties.

 If you think they would make a good tenant, move on to the next step.
 If not, tell the applicants that you will not continue with their application.

-Every state has a Secretary of State’s office or a similar department to look up an entity and make sure it is currently in good standing.
+Every state has a Secretary of State’s office or a similar department that checks an entity’s status and ensures it is currently in good standing.

 If applicants’ companies are not in good standing, they may not be able to pay rent on time.